Frequently Asked Questions

 Can I bring my dog?

 We welcome all (well-behaved canines), but we do require a pet deposit for them.
-You can find all that on our checkout page.
+You can find and pay for that here.

 Can I bring my kids?

-Technically, no. We love well-behaved children generally, but anyone 12 and up can and should have their own membership if they’re working from the space.
-We also know that life happens, but keep in mind this is an office space, and disruptions to the community need to be kept at a minimum.
+Technically, no. We love well-behaved children generally, but anyone 18 and up can and should have their own membership if they’re working from the space.
+We also know that life happens, but keep in mind this is an office space and disruptions to the community need to be kept at a minimum.